biopython/biopython/README.rst

 For the impatient
 =================

-Windows users are currently recommended to use the installation packages provided on our website, http://biopython.org -- further instructions are given below.

 Python 2.7.9 onwards, and Python 3.4 onwards, include the package management system "pip" which should allow you to install Biopython (and its dependency NumPy if needed) with just::

     pip install biopython

+Since Biopython 1.70 we have provided pre-compiled binary wheel packages on PyPI for Linux, Mac OS X and Windows.
+This means pip install should be quick, and not require a compiler.

-Otherwise you may have to download, build and install Biopython, which is described below.
+As a developer or potential contributor, you may wish to download, build and install Biopython yourself.
+This is described below.

 Python Requirements